 This is a great picnic stop with a fine sand beach.
 The waters of the cove are warm and shallow, in the shelter of the Lizard Islands.
 The cove is a great starting spot to explore Lake Superior by foot, canoe or kayak.
 The Coastal Trail in this area has some very steep grades, wet and slippery parts and uneven terrains.

 The Group of Seven Installation at the Katherine Cove picnic area discusses the artists desire to capture the north with its water, morning mists and boreal forests.
-Before colour photography allowed us to bring the magic home, paintings were the only way to capture the beauty and serenity of this nature.
+Before low-cost colour photography allowed us to bring the magic home, paintings were the only way to capture the beauty and serenity of this nature.

 Old Woman Bay